offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

  * `{bm} RNA sequencing` `{bm} /(RNA-Seq)/` - A technique which uses next-generation sequencing to reveal the presence and quantity of RNA in a biological sample at some given moment.

- * `{bm} hierarchial cluster` - A form of tiered clustering where clusters are represented as a tree.
+ * `{bm} hierarchical cluster` - A form of tiered clustering where clusters are represented as a tree.
 Each node represents a cluster (leaf nodes being a cluster of size 1), where the clusters represented by a parent node is the combination of the clusters represented by its children.

    ```{svgbob}
                                  |